avaloki108/BabaYaga/DESIGN.md

 3.  **Run the client:**

     ```bash
-    babayaga
+    web3audit-mcp
     ```

 ## 9. Configuration

-BabaYaga is configured through a combination of command-line arguments and a future configuration file (e.g., `config.toml`).
+Web3AuditMCP is configured through a combination of command-line arguments and a future configuration file (e.g., `config.toml`).

 ### 9.1. `pyproject.toml`